This post may contain affiliate links. Only affiliates for products/services we believe in appear on this site.

 47. Manage Reflections When Shooting Beverages

 Put your lens through the cardboard when you shoot.
-This will help manage harsh reflections on the glass that appear when you are shooting liquids. ~ Darina
+This will help you manage reflections on the glass without having to retouch ~ Darina, Gastrostoria

 48. Make transportable Background Graphics